Tiling multipartite hypergraphs in Quasi-random Hypergraphs: Concluding Remarks

 In this paper, we studied the $F$-factor problems in quasi-random $k$-graphs.
-We summarize our contributions as follows. \begin{enumerate}[label=(\arabic*)] \item For a 3-partite 3-graph $F$, $p>1/8$ and $\alpha>0$, every sufficiently large $n$-vertex $(p,\mu,\points)$-dense 3-graph $H$ with $\delta_2(H)\ge \alpha n$ contains an $F$-factor (Theorem~\ref{1/8-dot-codegree}).
-The constant $1/8$ matches a construction of Lenz and Mubayi and thus is best possible.
-We also show that such a result does not hold if instead a minimum vertex degree is assumed and $p$ is close to 1 (Theorem~\ref{construction}).
+We summarize our contributions as follows. \begin{enumerate}[label=(\arabic*)] \item For a 3-partite 3-graph $F$, we show that $p_F=0$ if $F\in \trans_3^{2}$, and $p_F=1/8$ otherwise (Theorem~\ref{3-partite3-graph}), which also implies that $1/8$ is the density threshold for ensuring all 3-partite 3-graphs $F$-factors in $\points$-quasi-random 3-graphs given a minimum codegree condition $\Omega(n)$.
+We also show that $p$-dense $\points$-quasi-random 3-graphs plus a minimum vertex degree is not enough to ensure it contains $F$-factors for all 3-partite 3-graphs $F$, even when $p$ is arbitrarily close to 1 and $F=K_{2,2,2}$ (Theorem~\ref{construction}).

 \item For $k\geq 3$, using $\factor^{\edge,1}_k=\cover^{\edge,1}_k$ (Theorem~\ref{factor-cover2}), we show that all $k$-partite $k$-graphs are in $\factor^{\edge,1}_k$ (Theorem~\ref{dot-edge-partite}).